Disability Support Toolkit

 Visit the Scope website to find out more, including the 10 Steps to Communication Access.

 Disability Support Toolkit Guidelines: Putting it into practice

-Guidelines for using specialist resources with women with disabilities who have experienced violence and abuse.
-This document is for staff who work in sexual assault, domestic or family violence support services with a key role in supporting women with disabilities who experience violence and abuse.
+Guidelines for using specialist resources with people with disability who have experienced violence and abuse.
+This document is for staff who work in domestic, family and sexual violence support services with a key role in supporting people with disability who experience violence and abuse.